-Anxiety can do some fairly unusual things to your body.
-While you may be aware that anxiety can cause your heart rate to increase and your body to sweat, you may not be aware that anxiety can actually affect all of your senses in different ways.
+Anxiety can affect your body in fairly unusual ways.
+While you may be aware that anxiety can cause your heart rate to increase and your body to sweat, you may not be aware that anxiety can have a much broader impact on all of your senses.

-In this article, we'll look at a small sample of some of the many sensory problems caused by anxiety, and discuss what you can do to control them.
+In this article, we'll look at a small sample of some of the sensory problems caused by anxiety, and discuss what you can do to control these experiences.

 Anxiety and the Five Senses

 Every one of your senses can be affected by anxiety in different ways.
-Anxiety can also cause more long term issues, where you start to experience unusual physical symptoms that don't generally fall under the category of anxiety.
-First, you should make sure you take my anxiety test to get a better idea of how to stop your anxiety.
+Anxiety can also lead you to develop more long standing issues, where you start to experience unusual physical symptoms that don't generally fall under the category of anxiety.

-Rather than look over how anxiety affects the senses in a broader sense, let's take a look at each of the five senses individually and discuss some of the most common anxiety symptoms that falls under these categories.
+Let's take a look at each of the five senses individually and discuss some of the most common anxiety symptoms that fall under each category.

 How Anxiety Affects Touch

-Sensory problems related to touch are common, although often the person suffering from them doesn't realize that it's a sensory problem.
+Sensory abnormalities related to touch are common, although often the person suffering from them doesn't realize that it's a sensory problem.
 Anxiety can cause numbness and tingling, especially in the limbs, and some people experience burning sensations on their skin.
-These are often caused by hyperventilation, which makes people lose some feeling in these areas.
-Anxiety may also cause people to experience hot or cold, especially when they come into contact with things that differ in temperature.
+Anxiety may also cause people to experience hot or cold sensations in their body, especially when they come into contact with objects or environments that are of different temperatures.

 How Anxiety Affects Hearing

 Anxiety may also cause sensory problems related to hearing.
-There is some evidence that anxiety can cause auditory hallucinations, although these are fairly uncommon and are usually a loud pop more than anything.
+There is some evidence that anxiety is associated with auditory hallucinations (such as hearing voices), although these are fairly uncommon, according to a 2016 paper on the topic.

-However, anxiety can make harmless issues like tinnitus worse.
+However, anxiety can make harmless (but irritating) issues like tinnitus worse.
 It can also make it more difficult to pay attention to what's going on around you, due primarily to distractions but also the way anxiety overwhelms the mind.
-It can also make the noises you hear more grating, although this is less physical and more mental.
+This might mean that you fail to hear something; or perhaps that you mishear it.
+It can also make the noises you hear around you seem harsher and more grating.

 How Anxiety Affects Vision